 Net Worth Ratio (Net Worth / (yearly income * age / 10))

 This ratio looks more complicated than it really is.
 The idea is to evaluate your net worth in light of your age and income.
 Two individuals may both have a net worth of $500,000, but that number alone doesn’t tell you where they stand.
 If one is a 35 year old school teacher making $45,000 a year, and the other is a 62 year old engineer making $125,000 a year, their respective net worth will look very different.
 As a rule of thumb, you want this ratio to be 1 or higher, which is achievable if you regularly save at least 10% of your gross income.

 Example: $300,000 (net worth) / ($100,000 (yearly income) * 35 (age) / 10) = $300,000 / $350,000 = .86

 Retirement Fund Ratio (Retirement Savings / Yearly Income)

 This compares your retirement savings to your yearly income.
 Like the Net Worth Ratio, it gives some meaning to how much you’ve saved for retirement, rather than just looking at an account balance.
 According to an article written by Charles Farrell and published in the Journal of Financial Planning, the goal is to retire with at least 12 times your annual income.
 I think this number will vary significantly based on individual circumstances.
 My personal goal is 15 times annual income.
 As for where you should be at a given age according to Mr. Farrell, see the savings to income column in the chart to the right.

 Example: $350,000 (retirement savings) / $95,000 (yearly income) = 3.7

 There are other ratios and formulas you can apply to personal finance.
-But the ones above should give you a clear picture of your financial health and help to identify those areas of your finances that are on track and those areas that need improvement.
+But the ones above should give you a clear picture of your financial health.
+They will help to identify those areas of your finances that are on track, and those areas that need improvement.